Coastal destinations West Coast

 Open-air bath houses, saunas and pools

 - Since the summer of 2015, the people of Gothenburg can swim in a pool located just across the river from the city centre at the former old ship building industry area “Frihamnen”.
-The water is cleaned entirely without chlorine and the pool is developed to be socially and ecologically sustainable.
-Here you can try a Swedish Sauna, right in the city centre.
+A great experience .
+Firstly , the water is cleaned entirely without chlorine and the pool is developed to be socially and ecologically sustainable.
+Secondly, here you can try a Swedish Sauna, right in the city centre.

-- In Saltholmen, only 30 minutes by tram from the Gothenburg city center, there is a popular outdoor open-air bath house.
-From Saltholmen you can also take ferries to the Gothenburg archipelago.
+- In Saltholmen, only 30 minutes by tram from the Gothenburg city center, there is a popular outdoor open-air bath house and hub for people on their way to the islands.
+For example, from Saltholmen you can take ferries to the Gothenburg archipelago.

 - In Varberg, 1 hour south of Gotenburg, there is a traditional outdoor bathhouse (Info in Swedish).
-The bathhouse is massive and a bit off shore, so you need to cross a long bridge.
+A piece of the Swedish open-air-bath heritage.
+For example, the bathhouse is a rather big building and a bit off shore, so you need to cross a long bridge.
 It offers the opportunity for “fika” (Snack break).

 Coastal towns have something for everyone.
 Anything from swimming, kayaking and sunbathing to shopping, delicious food, and local arts.
 If you’re looking for places to travel to on your next holiday, you should definitely consider these charming coastal towns and villages.